gbmhunter/blog/content/electronics/components/diodes/light-emitting-diodes-leds/_index.md

 You can get LED's in a variety of SMD packages.
 Common SMD LED packages include the 0603 on 0402 chip packages.

-{{% img src="0603-led-up-close.jpg" width="700" caption="A picture of a 0603 LED up close on a PCB.
+{{% figure src="0603-led-up-close.jpg" width="700" caption="A picture of a 0603 LED up close on a PCB.
 You can see the filament running into the middle of the pad (the part which emits the light)." %}}

 ## Lifetime And Reliability